Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Results

 To gain further insights into the nature of the disturbed galaxies, we examine their distribution in the phase-space diagram in the right panel of Fig.~\ref{fig3}.
 The locations of four disturbed galaxies (D5, D6, D7 and D9) in Fig.~\ref{fig3} are generally consistent with RPS galaxies seen in simulations or in local galaxy clusters~\cite{Jaffe:2015,Jaffe:2018}, in the inner cluster regions with a high density of ICM.
-They are likely accreted onto the cluster early and have been significantly stripped, further supported by their low gas fractions.
-The other disturbed galaxies are located in the outer cluster region with $R \ge 1\,R_{200c}$, but with low relative velocity differences from the cluster center.
-This means that these galaxies fall nearly straight onto the cluster center with high radial velocities, which enhances the effect of RPS, as also shown in simulations~\cite{Jaffe:2015,Arthur:2019}.
-Different from the RPS candidates in the center, those in the outer region are most likely going through their first infall, evidenced from their relatively high gas content.
+They probably have been accreted onto the cluster early and have been substantially stripped, as supported by their low gas fractions.
+The other disturbed galaxies are located in the outer cluster region with $R \ge 1\,R_{200c}$, but have low relative velocity differences from the cluster centre.
+This means that these galaxies fall nearly straight onto the cluster centre with high radial velocities {or have large peculiar velocity in the background or foreground of the cluster centre, resulting in small redshift offsets}; this large differential velocity is the dominant factor of the strong RPS event, as also shown in simulations~\cite{Jaffe:2015,Arthur:2019}.
+Different from the RPS candidates in the centre, those in the outer region are most likely to be going through their first infall, as shown by their relatively high gas contents.
 That is, the RPS may have just started for many of them as we observed, and has not removed a large portion of their cold gas.
+Moreover, three of the four mergers have small line-of-sight velocities relative to the cluster centre, which could be a promising condition for mergers taking place in the low-velocity-dispersion region of CLJ1001.